If your Pothos start showing signs like yellowing and drooping, remember this fast-growing houseplant hates sitting wet, which may lead to root rot.

 Remember, Pothos require only slightly moist soil; excess water retention would mean the roots are drowning.

 - Slide out the plant, prune any decayed root, and move it to an appropriate-sized pot.

-- Always choose a pot with a diameter at least one inch wider than the diameter of the plant’s root mass.
+- Always choose a pot with a diameter of at least one inch wider than the diameter of the plant’s root mass.

-- Pothos with fast-growing roots and stems will require a pot up to four inches wider than the root mass.
+- Pothos with fast-growing roots and stems require a pot up to four inches wider than the root mass.

 - Change the pot every year in early spring to accommodate rapid root growth.